DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Project/README.md

 - `cursor`: The cursor for the next page of results (used for pagination)
 - `page_size`: The number of records to return per page (1-200, defaults to 100)
+- `has_more`: The return flag along with the cursor describes whether or not a callback is needed (boolean)

 ### Authentication